 However, you should be sure that your dog is not allergic to the above-mentioned foods.

 You can use this method to train your dog out of the habit of eating poop by getting your dog’s attention from the latter.
 For instance, whenever your dog is about to eat poop, get his attention.
-You can be able to do this through offering a treat instead or making him get a ball or bone.
+You can be able to do this by offering a treat instead of making him get a ball or bone.

 For dogs that are abnormally hungry, you may consider leaving him food while leaving your house.